SELECTED PUBLICATIONS

 Chapters in Edited Volumes

-Lakin, Samantha and Charity Wibabara, “Transitional Justice in the Wake of the Rwandan Genocide: The contribution of criminal trials and symbolic reparations to reconciliation,” in Wolfe, Stephanie, ed.
-Memory, Justice, and Recovery in the Shadow of Genocide, (Routledge, Forthcoming 2022).
+Lakin, Samantha and Charity Wibabara, “Transitional Justice in the Wake of the Rwandan Genocide: The contribution of criminal trials and symbolic reparations to reconciliation,” in Memory, Justice, and Recovery in the Shadow of Genocide, ed.
+Stephanie Wolfe, (Routledge, 2022).

 Book Reviews